-The federal government distributes around $530 billion, about 14 percent of its budget, each year to states and localities, providing about a quarter of these governments’ general revenues.
-The bulk of the funds are dedicated to health care (figure 1).
+The federal government distributes about $700 billion (17 percent of its budget) to states and localities each year, providing about one-quarter of these governments’ total revenues.
+In 2017 about 65 percent of the funds were dedicated to health care (figure 1).

-Grants may also be awarded competitively according to specified criteria as in the Race to the Top or Transportation Investment Generating Economic Recovery (TIGER) awards.
-In addition, grants may require states and localities to contribute their own funds (matching requirements) or maintain previous spending levels despite the infusion of federal cash (maintenance of effort requirements).
+Grants may also be awarded competitively according to specified criteria, as in the Race to the Top or Transportation Investment Generating Economic Recovery awards.
+In addition, grants may require states and localities to contribute their own funds (matching requirements) or maintain previous spending despite the infusion of federal cash (maintenance-of-effort requirements).

-Beyond grants, the federal government also subsidizes state and local governments by allowing federal income taxpayers to deduct state and local taxes already paid and by excluding bond interest from taxable income.
-The value of these subsidies has been estimated at $122 billion in foregone dollars to the US Treasury in FY2016 (Office of Management and Budget, 2016).
+Beyond grants, the federal government also subsidizes state and local governments by allowing federal income taxpayers to deduct state and local taxes already paid (up to a $10,000 cap in 2018 through 2025 under current law) and by excluding bond interest from taxable income.
+The value of these subsidies was $133 billion in foregone dollars to the US Treasury in FY 2017 (Office of Management and Budget 2018).

 Office of Management and Budget.
 Budget of the United States Government, Fiscal Year 2016: Analytical Perspectives.
 Table 14-1.
 “Estimates of Total Income Tax Expenditures for Fiscal Years 2014–2024.”